 The Hormones Responsible for Panic

 To be fair to you hormones, the ones that tell you to panic are usually doing it for a reason.
-Your body is a complex system that is built to survive, which is why is has mechanisms like the “fight or flight” response.
+Your body is a complex system that is built to survive, which is why is has mechanisms like the fight or flight response.
 Hormone imbalances may even be caused by your mental health, leading to a self-sustaining cycle.
-Take my anxiety test to find out more.

 An excess of these types of hormones significantly increases the likelihood of panic attacks in situations where they are not called for: